Angela Corey: Marissa Alexander case

 In May 2012, Corey prosecuted 31-year-old Marissa Alexander for aggravated assault with a deadly weapon and obtained a mandatory minimum sentence of twenty years in prison, which generated controversy in the midst of the Trayvon Martin case.
 Alexander argued that she fired a warning shot after being threatened by her husband Rico Gray.

 She and Gray engaged in an argument in the master bathroom.
 Gray returned to the kitchen where his children were eating breakfast.
 Alexander went into Gray's garage, where her car was parked.
 From the Duval County, Florida, court document:

-The Defendant then retrieved the firearm from the glove box of the vehicle.
-The Defendant then returned to the kitchen with the firearm in her hand and pointed it in the direction of all three Victims.
-[Grey] put his hands in the air.
-Defendant shot at [Grey], nearly missing his head.

 Alexander's shot missed her husband's head, hit the wall and deflected into the ceiling.
 Alexander, who had no previous criminal record or arrests, attempted a Stand Your Ground defense prior to trial but was unsuccessful.
 State Attorney Corey met with the defendant and offered her a three-year plea deal.
 Alexander rejected the offer and took her case to trial.
 A jury convicted her in twelve minutes and, because of the Florida 10-20-Life mandatory minimum statute, she was sentenced to a 20 years in prison.
-Corey has been criticized for her handling of the case by Florida Congresswoman, Corrine Brown, who argued that Corey overcharged Alexander and the result of Alexander's case was a consequence of institutional racism.
-Rev. Jesse Jackson, anti-domestic violence advocates, civil rights groups, and others have also supported the call for Alexander's release from prison.
+Corey was criticized for her handling of the case by Florida Congresswoman Corrine Brown, who argued that Corey overcharged Alexander and the result of Alexander's case was a consequence of institutional racism.
+Rev. Jesse Jackson, anti-domestic violence advocates, civil rights groups, and others also supported the call for Alexander's release from prison.
 On September 26, 2013, an appellate court ordered a new trial, finding that the jury instructions in Alexander's trial impermissibly shifted the burden of proof from the prosecution to the defense.
 Alexander was released on bail on November 27, 2013 and required to stay under house arrest.

 Alexander pleaded guilty to all three counts on November 24, 2014.
 As part of a negotiated plea agreement, Alexander served a three-year minimum mandatory sentence on two of the counts.
 Judge James Daniel sentenced Alexander on the third count on January 27, 2015.
 On January 28, 2015, Marissa was released from prison and served the remainder of her 2-year sentence under house arrest.